 Lesson 19 – a video of my talk, and the final quiz

 To finish off the course, a one hour video summarises my approach to no dig, and all of its benefits.

-The video also looks at aspects of growing, covered in Course 2, Growing Success.
+The video also looks at aspects of growing, covered in my online course Skills for Growing.